dr0p/Point-out/README.md

 + all issues section (all opened system issues)
 + mine issues section (where you can see issues connected with yourself)
 + two types of users (User & PM)
++ PM has ability to assign issue to the particular user

 ## TODO

-- create db field (:assigned_to), which will be assigned by PM to the partucular user,
 - enhance 'mine issues' view, that every user can see following sections: opened issues, my solutions, other solutions
 - let users authenticate accounts using FB, GH, GMAIL, ...
 - darken the whole app